Softwerkskammer-Linz/SocratesHomepage/content/home/en/code-of-conduct.md

 #### Need Help

 If you need help, have any further questions or have any other concerns, please contact a member of conference staff immediately.
-Conference staff can be identified as they'll be wearing branded t-shirts.

 * Contact the conference staff
 * Contact <a href="https://twitter.com/SoCraTesAT">@SoCraTesAT</a> (send a direct message)
 * Call +43-676-53 47 723 (David Tanzer)

 #### Credits
 These values are inspired by the following works: